mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 You will need to customize your app to allow it to be deployed to MindSphere and to allow it to be registered via the MindSphere Developer Cockpit and be shown in the launchpad.

-### 2.1 Obtaining MindSphere Customization
+### 2.1 Obtaining MindSphere Customization Modules

+You must include special customization to allow your app to run on MindSphere.
 There are two ways to include the customization you need in your app.

 #### 2.1.1 Using the MindSphere Starter App

 The **MindSphere Starter Application** in the Mendix App Store contains all the modules and styling which you need to create an app you want to deploy to MindSphere.

-Open the (empty) Desktop Modeler and follow these steps:
+Open the (empty) Desktop Modeler (version 7.22.2 or above) and follow these steps:

-1. Click the icon in the top-left of the menu bar to open the Mendix App Store:
+1. Click the icon in the top-right of the menu bar to open the Mendix App Store:

 	![](attachments/deploying-to-mindsphere/app-store-icon.png)

-2. Enter *MindSphere* in the search box, and in the search results, select **MindSphere Starter Application**:
+2. Enter *MindSphere* in the search box, and click the magnifying glass icon.

+3. Select **MindSphere Starter Application** in the search results:

 	![](attachments/deploying-to-mindsphere/app-store-search.png)

-3. Click **Download** to create a new app project using this app:
+4. Click **Download** to create a new app project using this app:

 	![](attachments/deploying-to-mindsphere/app-store-download.png)

-4. To start the new app project, confirm where to store the app, the app name, and the project directory, then click **OK**:
+5. To start the new app project, confirm where to store the app, the app name, and the project directory, then click **OK**:

 	![](attachments/deploying-to-mindsphere/app-store-download-project.png)